inversedMixup: Data Augmentation via Inverting Mixed Embeddings: Introduction

 Recently, LLM inversion has emerged as a promising approach to bridge the gap between the embedding level and the token level for text.
 In LLM inversion, a sentence embedding is treated as a soft token input to a large language model, which leverages its generative capabilities to reconstruct sentences from the embedding~\cite{carlini2021extracting, chen2024text}.
 Several studies~\cite{tennenholtz2023demystifying, zhang2024map2text} have shown that this process can produce fluent and semantically consistent reconstructions.
 This demonstrates that LLM inversion can effectively connect continuous embedding-level latent vectors with discrete token-level sequences, establishing a direct mapping from latent semantic representations to human-interpretable text.

-Building upon this insight, we propose inversedMixup, which integrates Mixup with LLM inversion to generate controllable and human-interpretable augmented samples.
+Building upon this insight, we propose inversedMixup, which integrates Mixup with LLM inversion to make text Mixup both controllable and human-interpretable.
 Specifically, Mixup operates at the embedding level to produce controllable and diverse interpolated embeddings, while LLM inversion maps these embeddings back to human-interpretable sentences.
 An illustration of the inversedMixup framework is shown in Figure~\ref{fig:motivation}.
 A task-specific model first generates sentence embeddings, which are then interpolated using Mixup.
 The resulting mixed embeddings are then transformed into the LLM’s input space through an adaptor, allowing the LLM to reconstruct the corresponding sentences from these mixed embeddings.

+In this way, inversedMixup provides a new avenue for observing the manifold intrusion phenomenon in text Mixup.
+Manifold intrusion~\citep{verma2019manifold,guo2020nonlinear} is a common issue in Mixup, where the interpolated input does not align with the interpolated label.
+While this problem has been well studied in computer vision, where inputs are human-interpretable, it remains underexplored in text due to the discrete nature of language.
+Since interpolation must be performed in latent embedding spaces, the resulting embeddings are often difficult to interpret, making intrusion hard to detect and mitigate.
+By inverting each mixed embedding back into a readable sentence, our framework removes this barrier and, to our knowledge, makes manifold intrusion in text Mixup directly observable for the first time.
+Examining the inversion results of mixed embeddings (shown in Figure~\ref{fig:case}), we find that manifold intrusion is prevalent during the text Mixup process.